grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser.md

 <Blockquote mod="note" title="">

-To work with the browser module, make sure you are using [k6 version 0.43.0](https://github.com/grafana/k6/releases/tag/v0.43.0) or above.
+To work with the browser module, make sure you are using the latest [k6 version](https://github.com/grafana/k6/releases).

 </Blockquote>